rocky3xr/docs/masternodes_basic/setupoverview.rst

 **Hot Wallet**

-	In this guide, we refer to the **Hot** wallet as the Rypaya wallet that is running on a Linux or Windows VPS.
+	In this guide, we refer to the **Hot** wallet as the Rupaya wallet that is running on a Linux or Windows VPS.

 	* The VPS runs the MasterNode server.
 	* The VPS requires a public IP address statically configured on it.